Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Application: bounding norms of commutators

-By inequality~\ref{wineq1}, we know that these specific singular values majorize the singular values of $[\ma, \mU\mb\mU^*]$ for the arbitrary unitary matrix $\mU$.
+From inequality~\eqref{wineq1}, we know that these specific singular values majorize the singular values of $[\ma, \mU\mb\mU^*]$ for an arbitrary unitary matrix $\mU$.
 Hence, by Fan dominance theorem $\tilde{\mU}$ is a maximizer of the above optimization problem. \end{proof}

-one can interpret this result as follows: two Hermitian matrices with fixed eigenvalues are maximally non-commutative when their eigenspaces are $\mr_n(\tfrac{\pi}{4})$ relative to each other.
-As an example, let represent the eigenvalues and eigenvectors of two $2 \times 2$ real P.D. matrices as two ellipses.
+One can interpret Theorem~\ref{thm1} as follows: two Hermitian matrices with fixed eigenvalues are maximally non-commutative when their eigenspaces are rotated $\mr_n(\tfrac{\pi}{4})$ relative to each other.
+As an example, let represent the eigenvalues and eigenvectors of two $2 \times 2$ real positive definite matrices as two ellipses.
+This can be viewed as the linear transformation of a unit circle, when the transformation is represented by a positive definite matrix.
 We are allowed to rotate the matrices so that they become maximally non-commutative.
-The best configuration is illustrated in Fig.~\ref{fig:2ellipsis}.
+The maximal configuration is illustrated in Fig.~\ref{fig:2ellipsis}.